jonasvm/slr-tiny-machine-learning-models-for-computer-vision/ieee/surveys/extractions/slr6_analysis.md

 The authors suggest:

-- Using low-cost embedded hardware platforms for robotics applications.
-- Applying model compression techniques to fit machine learning models into constrained devices.
-- Carefully selecting hardware platforms based on memory, clock speed, and energy consumption.
-- Optimizing models to reduce latency and improve real-time performance.
+- Improving YOLO performance for small object detection
+- Increasing robustness under environmental variability
+- Reducing computational costs for edge deployment
+- Addressing ethical issues such as privacy and dataset bias
+- Expanding evaluation using real-world datasets

 ---

 # 12. Limitations of the Review

-Reported or implied limitations include:

-- Limited computational resources available on embedded systems.
-- Memory constraints affecting model size.
-- Latency challenges for real-time embedded vision systems.
-- Difficulty deploying complex deep learning models on microcontrollers.
+The authors mention several limitations:

+- Heavy reliance on open-source datasets
+- Limited comparison with other object detection frameworks
+- Evaluation performed with fixed training epochs
+- Possible dataset bias affecting results and generalizability

 ---

 # 13. Methodological Strengths of This Review

-- Clear taxonomy for embedded TinyML systems.
-- Detailed hardware comparison tables.
+- Large initial literature search pool
+- Use of multiple academic databases
+- Explicit inclusion and exclusion criteria
+- Multi-stage screening process
-- Integration of hardware, software, and ML perspectives.
+- Structured classification of studies
-- Practical TinyML implementation example.
-- Comprehensive overview of embedded platforms for robotics.
+- Use of benchmark comparisons

 ---

 # 14. Potential Methodological Weaknesses

-- Not a formal Systematic Literature Review.
+- Not a true systematic literature review
-- No database search strategy described.
-- No search strings reported.
+- Search strings not fully reported
-- No inclusion/exclusion criteria.
+- No time window specified
-- No PRISMA selection flow.
+- No PRISMA diagram
-- No quality assessment of studies.
+- No quality assessment of included studies
-- Literature selection process is not reproducible.
+- Partial reporting of the screening process

 ---